MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-scatter.md

 * To plot two groups of numbers as one series of x and y coordinates.

-* Instead of a line chart when you want to change the scale of the horizontal axis.
+* To use instead of a line chart when you want to change the scale of the horizontal axis.

 * To turn the horizontal axis into a logarithmic scale.